2026 Platform Comparison

 San Francisco, CA

-Starting at No upfront cost for partners
+Starting at No upfront cost to hosts (revenue share undisclosed)

 Founded 2018